bessertristan09/graphite-nightshade-theme/FONT-INSTALL.md

 ### ✅ 4.
 Done!

 The Figtree font is now installed on your computer and will be available system-wide – including as a fallback in browsers if the web font fails to load.
+> 💡 Don't forget to restart your Home Assistant instance and your computer! 😜

 ---